bfetler/mapreduce/README.md

 # jsmapreduce
 ### JavaScript MapReduce

-In [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming), functions may be assigned to variables, and functions
+In [_Functional Programming_](https://en.wikipedia.org/wiki/Functional_programming), functions may be assigned to variables, and functions
 (anonymous or not) may be passed as arguments to other functions.

 Functional Programming languages usually implement the [_MapReduce_](https://hacks.mozilla.org/2015/01/from-mapreduce-to-javascript-functional-programming/) paradigm,